OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 99% of the time this is a problem related with **OPENVIDU SERVER NOT HAVING A PUBLIC IP**.
 To learn more about it, you can check [this FAQ](#6-what-are-stun-and-turn-servers-and-why-do-i-need-them).
 The quickest solution to this problem is to deploy our ready-to-use [OpenVidu Server in Amazon](deployment/deploying-aws){:target="_blank"}.

-If you are a bit reluctant to this quick solution with Amazon CloudFormation, you can always deploy OpenVidu by yourself in Ubuntu 16.04.
-Check [Deploying OpenVidu on Ubuntu](deployment/deploying-ubuntu/){:target="_blank"} section to learn how to properly do it.
+If you are a bit reluctant to this quick solution with Amazon CloudFormation, you can always deploy OpenVidu by yourself with Docker.
+Check [Deploying OpenVidu on premises](deployment/deploying-on-premises/){:target="_blank"} section to learn how to properly do it.

 Besides that, these are the recommended steps to follow when videos are not received:

   - Access your OpenVidu dashboard (`https://YOUR_OPENVIDU_IP:4443`) to quickly test the video transmission (user: _OPENVIDUAPP_, pass: _[your private secret]_)
-  - Please be sure that your OpenVidu Server host meets the [network requirements](deployment/deploying-ubuntu#server-network-requirements){:target="_blank"}.
+  - Please be sure that your OpenVidu Server host meets the [network requirements](deployment/deploying-on-premises#1-prerequisites){:target="_blank"}.

 The other 1% of the time this can be an attempt of **accessing the same camera from two different browsers at the same time**.
 Remember that Chrome, Firefox, Opera and Safari are distinct processes which cannot generally access the same physical resource (as a webcam) at the same time on your computer.
 On the other hand, accessing the camera from different tabs of the same browser is tipically possible.